kmontag/NK2Reshift/README.md

 [Poetry](https://python-poetry.org/) must be installed to use the dev tools.

 Install development dependencies with `make deps`.
-This sets up pyenv, and decompiles Python libraries from your local Live installation for type checking (this step is slow and memory-intensive).
+This sets up Poetry and (if Ableton Live 12 is detected) decompiles Ableton's Python libraries for type checking.

 Run `make check` for type checking, `make lint` to check formatting, and `make fix` to auto-format code.